jg10545/cleanup/README.rst

 7. Build a simple command-line interface
 ========================================

-Let's take what we've built
+If your code automates simple workflows that you repeat frequently, a command-line interface is a nice convenience.
+Alternately, if you're coding for users who aren't comfortable working in Python, a CLI has a slightly-lower barrier to entry than, say, telling them to use Jupyter (and a lot less work than building a GUI).

 The ``argparse`` library comes with Python and is a really easy tool for building simple CLIs.
 If you want to build complex CLIs (for example, to make interfaces you can compose between different packages), the ``click`` package provides more functionality (but is also significantly more complicated).

-I've built a simple CLI in the file ``cli.py``- it uses ``argparse`` to parse the user's inputs, then just runs through the code we built above (if you used different function names or inputs, you'll have to update them in this file).
+I've built a simple CLI in the file ``cli.py``, using ``argparse`` to parse the user's inputs, then just runs through the code we built above (if you used different function names or inputs, you'll have to update them in this file).

 If you run the following from the command line: